emily-emily/game-of-life-react/README.md

 * Semantic UI React

 ## Features
+- Right-click or drag to draw colored cells
-- Click or drag to toggle cells
+- Left-click or drag to erase cells
 - Play through automatically using the play/pause button, or step through at your own pace to see how the structures evolve
 - Easily place pre-defined structures on the grid
 - Adjust the play speed and cell colors